SAP/csn-interop-specification/README.md

 **Documentation Page**: https://sap.github.io/csn-interop-specification/

+Core schema notation interoperability specification (short: CSN Interop) is a powerful and flexible format used to represent the structure and metadata of data and service models in the wider SAP and BTP ecosystem.
+CSN files are JSON-based and provide a comprehensive way to describe entities, relationships, and other aspects of the model.

 For questions and feedback, please create a [GitHub Issue](https://github.com/SAP/csn-interop-specification/issues).

-The owner of this repository and guide is SAP Cross Product Architecture (Data Architecture and APIs and Events workgroups).

 ## Contribute